How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Kings go on the road to face the Clippers on Tuesday at 10:30 PM ET.
+The Suns look to pull of an away win at the Trail Blazers on Tuesday at 10:00 PM ET.

 How to Watch